mong2/halo-useraccount-provision/README.md

 #Script to provision server users in the CloudPassage API
 This script allows you to provision users on managed nodes using the CloudPassage API.
+It accepts arguments for the following: username, groupname, server group name.
+Username and groupname are for the account to be provisioned across the server group that you name.
+Those values override the variables set in config.conf.
 If the user already exists, the script will request a password reset for that account.
 When invoked, the script rolls through all active servers in the specified group, provisioning accounts or resetting passwords as appropriate.

 ##Before We Begin